-Community Outreach - Posted regular updates to the District's Facebook page and Twitter account.
-Outreach to schools continued with presentations to classes at local schools and water curriculum provided as a partner with the Water Awareness Committee for Monterey County.
-Presentations were also made to many local associations and clubs.
-The District ran monthly ads covering District activities in local media.
-Conservation staff participated in numerous outreach events to provide information and water saving devices to the public.
+Community Outreach - The District posted regular updates to its Facebook page and Twitter account.
+As a partner with the Water Awareness Committee for Monterey County, the District participated in presentations and assemblies at local schools.
+The District also ran monthly ads covering District activities in local media.